DeGraciaMathieu/php-class-dependencies-analyzer/README.md

 Stable class has few dependencies but is depended on by many components.
 Therefore, a stable class is critical to the project and must be reliable and well-tested.

 An unstable class has many dependencies but few components depend on it.
 Therefore, it’s easier to modify, but it’s more likely to be affected by changes in its dependencies.
+It is advisable to monitor the dependencies of an unstable component and to replace those dependencies that are even more unstable than the component with an abstraction.

 It’s important to manage these dependencies between classes to maintain maintainable, modular, and easily testable code.